zaywalker/chevereto/How_to_use_google_webfont.md

 Go to **Custom CSS code** @ **Dashboard > Settings > Theme** and enter some codes.

->If you use Nanum Gothic (https://fonts.google.com/specimen/Nanum+Gothic), the code will be like below.
+>If you want to use Nanum Gothic (https://fonts.google.com/specimen/Nanum+Gothic), the code will be like below.

 >Note that if the font name has space, you should use wrap them in single quotes.